City-of-Helsinki/ahti-ui/README.md

 https://eslint.org/docs/rules/

-We are using stylelint with scss
+We are using stylelint with scss.

+## Design && UI components

+This application has a policy of folloving https://github.com/City-of-Helsinki/helsinki-design-system/tree/master/packages/core

+modules, independant from react components.